Your cart is currently empty!

 newgrp libvirt

-Log out and back in to apply group changes.
+Then log out and back in to apply the group changes.

 Step 2: Launch virt-manager